 - Using differentiation strategies to support a range of learning needs effectively

-Baysgarth School is currently an 11-16 comprehensive with approximately 850 pupils on roll.
-The successful candidate will be expected to have pride, passion, positivity and vision and a desire to ensure the school has the highest possible reputation in the local community and beyond.
+Baysgarth School is currently an 11-16 comprehensive with approximately 900 pupils on roll.
+The successful candidate will be expected to demonstrate pride, passion and positivity and a desire to ensure the school has the highest possible reputation in the local community and beyond.

 Baysgarth School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 The successful applicant will be required to apply for enhanced disclosure from the DBS.

 If you are inspired by the challenge and responsibility of this opportunity we would like to hear from you.
 Further details and an application form can be downloaded from our school website.
-If you would like to discuss any aspect of the post, please feel free to contact Jade Driscoll, Deputy Headteacher, at the school.
+If you would like to discuss any aspect of the post, please feel free to contact Emma Rice (SENCO) at the school.

 Please submit completed applications to firstname.lastname@example.org.